cc32d9/cc32d9_ideas_for_EOSIO/Short_Finality_in_EOSIO.md

 Once the message is received and validated, it's stored in the blocks log alongside the blocks.
 This needs a change in blocks log format.

+The node re-broadcasts the confirmations to its p2p peers.
+As the messages are short (about 150 bytes), the p2p plugin should be able to pack several outgoing confirmations in a single TCP packet for better efficiency.

 Each node keeps all recent confirmations in memory until the corresponding blocks are recognized as final.

-A block signed is treated as an implicit confirmation by the block signor.
+A signed block is treated as an implicit confirmation by the block signor.